 Choosing which products to sell is the first step in starting your dropshipping business.
 Since pet supplies can be a large category, choose the types of pets you will focus on.
 For example, hone in on dogs and sell items such as collars and leashes.
 You could also focus on exotic pets and sell more unique products.
 Either way, once you know the types of pet products to sell, your search for suppliers and target market will be much easier.

 There are two options for suppliers.
 The different types are:

 - Manufacturers: A manufacturer is a company who make products to sell to a wholesaler or retailer.
 Some manufacturers offer dropshipping programs, a great option to get cheap products in bulk.
-Look into one of these manufacturers: Pet Life Central, Mirage Pet Products, or Majestic Pet.
+Look into one of these manufacturers: Pet Life Central or Mirage Pet Products.

 - Wholesalers: A wholesaler buys products from the manufacturer, then offers it to the online retailer for a slight markup.
 Check out one of these pet supply wholesalers to see if they offer dropshipping services: Pet Stores USA and Pet Retail Supply.

 Products won’t sell if you don’t understand the wants and needs of your target market.
 Create a buyer persona to give you insights into the demographics, buying habits, and psychographics of your target pet owner.
 Conduct research into industry trends, purchasing patterns, and the needs of the pet owners you are targeting to see the demand of your product.